Marriage Visa For Spouses Of U.S. Citizens Outside of USA

 To be eligible for the marriage visa and consular processing, a foreign national must be married to a U.S. citizen and must be seeking lawful permanent residency.
-It does not matter how long a foreign national and a U.S. citizen has been married.
-A person who is married for one day is just as eligible as a couple that has been married for ten years.
+It does not matter how long a foreign national and a U.S. citizen have been married.
+A person who is married for one day is just as eligible as a couple who has been married for ten years.

 Marriage Visa and Consular Processing Steps Outside the United States